WeblateOrg/weblate/docs/admin/access.rst

 .. note::

   A group can have no roles assigned to it.
   In this case public access to browse the project is assumed (see below).

 Project browsing access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user has to be a member of a group linked to the project, or any component inside that project.
-Having membership is enough, no specific permissions are needed to browse the project (this is used in the default `Viewers` group, see :ref:`default-groups`).
+A user has to be a member of a group linked to the project, or any component inside it.
+Membership is enough to browse projects, no specific permissions are needed (as per the default `Viewers` group, see :ref:`default-groups`).

-Component browsing access
+Component-browsing access
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can access all components with the same permissions of projects the user is granted access to.
+Granting browsing access to a user in one project gives it access to any component with derived browsing permissions.
 With :ref:`component-restricted` on, access to components or component lists are granted explicitly.